 For very seasoned travelers, Orkney — the archipelago that dangles just above the crown of Scotland — has a special allure.
 When I tell most people I’m going to Scotland, they say, “Oooh!
 Edinburgh!” or “Pretty!
 Highlands!”
 But the extremely well-traveled squint their eyes and ask me, almost conspiratorially: “Will you make it to Orkney?”
-And when I tell them yes, a momentary flash of jealousy passes over their face.
+And when I tell them yes, a flash of jealousy passes their face.
 “You’ll have to tell me about it.”
-It’s an order, not a request.
+It’s not a request…it’s an order.

 Why is Orkney the holy grail of Scottish travels?
 For one thing, it’s remote: At best, you’re in for a three-hour drive due north of Inverness, then an hour and a half by ferry.
 Unless you take the slow route that I did: Two days up the west coast, then across the north coast of Scotland.